msawad08/photos-app-backend/README.md

 This endpoint is used to retrieve all photos, with pagination query param "page" && "rowsPerPage"

-Both user and photo api protected by authentication
+### Both user and photo api protected by authentication
 ##### Request Headers
 ```
 {
 "Authorization": "Bearer <access_token>"
 }
 ```

+## Technologies Used

+- Node.js
+- Express.js
+- MongoDB
+- JWT for authentication